suzukiplan/bmarine-steam/README.txt

 ================================================================================
-Battle Marine for Steam
+Battle Marine for Steam (Windows, Linux, SteamOS and macOS)

-Porgrammed by Yoji Suzuki
 Copyright (C) 2024, SUZUKIPLAN
+Porgrammed by Yoji Suzuki https://github.com/suzukiplan
 ================================================================================

 Thank you for purchasing the Battle Marine for Steam.